Billiam/thingiverse-migrator/README.md

 please make sure you understand them before continuing.

 ### Caveats

 1. PrusaPrinters does not support all of the licenses that Thingiverse does.
-Any projects you've created which use GPL or BSD licenses will use a creative commons license instead (CC BY-SA).
+Any projects you've created which use GPL or BSD licenses will use a Creative Commons license instead (CC BY-SA).
 This license is _not_ equivalent.
 2. Thingiverse has more categories.
 I've made some best guesses about how these should map to PrusaPrinters' categories.
 [Pull requests to change this mapping are welcome](lib/prusa/uploader.rb).
 Tags are added as-is, without any translation.
 3. You will be prompted to provide your PrusaPrinters.org username and password directly.
-There is no available api currently, so all uploads and item creation take place in a headless browser.
+There is no available API currently, so all uploads and item creation take place in a headless browser.
 Your username and password will not be saved, but the resulting cookies will be.
-These are created and stored in`cookie_jar/prusa.yml` and `cookie_jar/prusa_auth.ym/`, and can be deleted when you're done.
+These are created and stored in`cookie_jar/prusa.yml` and `cookie_jar/prusa_auth.ym`, and can be deleted when you're done.
 4. Because of the lack of an API, the authentication and upload code are very fragile, and will not be maintained indefinitely.
 5. PrusaPrinters' bulleted and ordered list markdown isn't parsed correctly.